-If you’re interested in being a truck driver, but do not want to load and unload pallets, consider becoming a heavy haul truck driver.
+If you’re interested in being a truck driver, but don’t want to load and unload pallets, consider becoming a heavy haul truck driver.
 A heavy haul truck driver can have a rewarding career, one that allows a great deal of independence, while still earning a reasonable salary.

 Considering how much equipment needs to ship throughout the country, heavy haul trucking is in demand.
 If you’re interested in beginning your career in the heavy haul trucking industry, keep reading!
 We’ll cover everything you need to know.